Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: RESULTS

-\textit{Classical phase diagram}.\;-- Intuitively, the classical ground states of Eq.~\eqref{BMJG-Ham} with $\vartheta/\pi$ equaling to 0 and 1, are zigzag order~(see Fig.~\ref{FIG-XC6}(c)) and stripy order~(see Fig.~\ref{FIG-XC6}(d)), respectively.
-Due to the bond-modulated $\eta_{\gamma}$-factor, the other two zigzag orders with different spin orientations are not equivalent to the one shown in Fig.~\ref{FIG-XC6}(c), and are called as twining zigzag orders\cite{SuppMat}.
-For general $\vartheta$, spin configurations are determined by the parallel tempering Monte Carlo~(PTMC) simulation\cite{Metropolis1953,HukushimaNemoto1996} in which the spins $\mathbf{S}_i$ are treated as $O(3)$ vectors with the magnitude $\vert \mathbf{S}_i\vert =S$.
-The computations are performed on XC clusters and the ground-state energy $e_g = E_g/(NS^2)$ ($E_g$ is the total energy) is shown in Fig.~\ref{FIG-ClEg}(a).
-The left side is the zigzag order with $e_g^{\textrm{zz}} = -(2\Gamma+3J)/2$ and its magnetic moment direction is parallel to $\mathbf{n}\;[11\bar1]$.
-The majority of the right side is occupied by the stripy order with $e_g^{\textrm{st}} = -(\Gamma-3J)/2$.
-As shown in the SM\cite{SuppMat}, there is an emergent continuous symmetry for the stripy order.
+Figure~\ref{FIG-ClEg} shows the classical phase diagram of Eq.~\eqref{BMJG-Ham} obtained by Monte Carlo simulations\cite{Metropolis1953,HukushimaNemoto1996}, coincide exactly with the subsequent results of energy optimization method (see ``Methods'' section).
+Due to the bond-modulated $\eta_{\gamma}$-term, the conventional zigzag and stripy orderings perpendicular to the $\textbf{Z}$ bonds are induced when $\vartheta/\pi$ is 0 or 1, respectively.
+By introducing AFM $\Gamma$ interaction, the ground state becomes more competitive, triggering the possibility of other magnetic orderings in the moderate interaction regime.
+The ground-state energy $e_g = E_g/(NS^2)$ ($E_g$ is the total energy) is shown in Fig.~\ref{FIG-ClEg}a, while selected spin configurations of the corresponding phases are depicted in Fig.~\ref{FIG-ClEg}b-d.
+In the phase diagram, the leftmost is the zigzag order with $e_g^{\textrm{zz}} = -(2\Gamma+3\tilde{J})/2$ and its magnetic moment direction is $\mathbf{n}\;[11\bar1]$.
+The rightmost is occupied by the stripy order with $e_g^{\textrm{st}} = -(\Gamma-3\tilde{J})/2$.
+Its spins are perpendicular to $\mathbf{n}~[11\bar{1}]$, but could vary freely in the plane spanned by $\mathbf{\tilde{a}}~[112]$ and $\mathbf{\tilde{b}}~[1\bar{1}0]$, showing an emergent continuous symmetry.
 Further, an extensive intermediate region appears in between.
-It is dominated by a so-called mixed phase in which the AFM order and two twining zigzag orders are degenerate with energy $e_g^{\textrm{mixed}} = -(2\Gamma-J)/2$\cite{SuppMat}.
-The zigzag-mixed transition takes place exactly at $\vartheta_{t,l}^{\textrm{cl}}/\pi = 0.5$.
-As a contrast, there is no direct transition between the mixed phase and the stripy phase expected to occur at $\vartheta_{t,r}^{\textrm{cl}}/\pi$ = $1-\frac{1}{\pi}\textrm{atan}\,2$ $\approx 0.6476$.
-Instead, an unforeseen noncollinear~(NCL) phase with $e_g^{\textrm{NCL}} = -\sqrt{J^2+\Gamma^2/16} - \Gamma/\sqrt2$ appears in a rather narrow region (the window of $\vartheta/\pi$ is less than 0.02, see inset of Fig.~\ref{FIG-ClEg}).
+It is dominated by a so-called mixed phase in which the AFM order and two twining zigzag orders are degenerate with energy $e_g^{\textrm{mixed}} = -(2\Gamma-\tilde{J})/2$.
+Here, twining zigzag orders refer to the other two zigzag orders whose spin orientations are different from the one shown in Fig.~\ref{FIG-ClEg}b (for spin configurations, see \underline{Supplementary Note 1}).
+The zigzag--mixed transition takes place exactly at $\vartheta_{t,l}^{\textrm{cl}}/\pi = 0.5$, reflecting the classical spin liquid of the $\Gamma$ model\cite{RousochatzakisPerkins2017}.
+There is no direct transition between the mixed phase and the stripy phase expected to occur at $\vartheta_{t,r}^{\textrm{cl}}/\pi$ = $1-\frac{1}{\pi}\textrm{atan}\,2$ $\approx 0.6476$.
+Instead, a noncollinear phase (see Fig.~\ref{FIG-ClEg}d) with $e_g$ = $-\sqrt{\tilde{J}^2+\Gamma^2/16}$ $-$ $\Gamma/\sqrt2$ appears in a narrow window of $\vartheta/\pi$ that is less than 0.02, see inset of Fig.~\ref{FIG-ClEg}a.